Mixed Media

 In Victorian England, how would a family have moved on from such tragedy?
 And what if this occurred today?
 Would we handle the healing process any differently?

-This body of work, using the Photopolymer Etching process, starts to explore the intangible things we inherit - three pieces of which are on display at the 2024 Festival of Print in Mile End, London - until November 3rd.
+This body of work, using the Photopolymer Etching process, starts to explore the intangible things we inherit - three pieces of which were on display at the 2024 Festival of Print in Mile End, London.

 • In 2012, when I started looking into my family tree, all I knew was that I wanted to find out more about where - and who - I come from.